KseniiaRiabova/scalable-api/README.md

-# 🚀 Scalable API Performance Demonstration
+# Scalable API Performance Demonstration

+A progressive demonstration of API optimization techniques, showcasing the evolution from basic single-process APIs to high-performance clustered architectures with Redis caching.

+🌐 **[Live Demo](https://kseniiariabova.com/scalable-api/)** - Experience the performance comparison dashboardcalable API Performance Demonstration

 A progressive demonstration of API optimization techniques, showcasing the evolution from basic single-process APIs to high-performance clustered architectures with Redis caching.